|Start||Morden underground station|

 This walk does a loop around the NT's Morden Hall Park (free entry) with rose garden, waterways, reed beds, and parkland.
 After passing Deen City (children's) Farm (Tue-Sun 10.00-16.30), it passes Merton Abbey Mills, a collection of heritage industrial buildings which are now cafes.

-Morden Hall Park (NT, wikipedia).
+Morden Hall Park NT (wikipedia).
 The estate has an interesting history.
 In Henry VIII's time, this area was part of Merton Abbey.
 In the 18th century, the area became an estate with a deer park, a cress farm, and had watermills.
 The last owner of the estate held large film star fairs in the 30's.
-The estate is now owned by the National Trust.
-The Hall is now empty.
-There is a free car park, garden centre, and cafe (09.00-18.00 daily) with fine views of the car park, The cottage is let out as a nursery school.
+The last owner gave it to the National Trust with the condition that 'a fee shall not be charged so that my Morden estate shall be open to the public'.
+The Hall is wedding venue not open to the public.
+There is parkland, with the river Wandle flowing through it, and a wetlands boardwalk (free, always open).
+The rose garden, free car park, garden centre, and pleasent cafe with fine views of the car park, are open 09.00-18.00 daily.
+The rose garden cottage is let out as a nursery school.
 There is another cafe in the eco-renovated stables (in summer open to 16.30).
+Don't confuse with the similarly named Morden Park.

-Merton Abbey Mills (website, wikipedia), a former William Morris 'arts and crafts' factory, is not as popular as it once was (its free summer soul and jazz live music recently had to close due to alcohol related trouble, and opposition from the newly built flats in the area).
+Merton Abbey Mills (wikipedia), a collection of heritage buildings, was a former 'arts and crafts' factory with links to William Morris.
+It is not as popular as it once was (its free summer soul and jazz live music recently had to close due to alcohol related trouble, and opposition from the newly built flats in the area).
 There are still some picturesque buildings and small cafes.

 After the walk, we would love to get your feedback